 Visiting public hospital patients

-A COVID-19 Visitor Policy has been developed for Tasmania’s Public Hospitals and Clinics.
-The Policy places some restrictions on who can visit and when they can visit, as well as measures all visitors should apply to reduce the risk of COVID-19 being passed on to patients in hospital.
+A COVID-19 Visitor Policy for Tasmania’s Public Hospitals and Clinics places restrictions on who can visit and when they can visit, as well as measures all visitors should apply to reduce the risk of COVID-19 being passed on to patients in hospital.
 This is important because patients may be at higher risk of moderate to severe illness from COVID-19 – particularly as they recover from other illnesses or while undergoing treatment.

 Unless you are seeking personal medical treatment or care, you should not visit hospital, outpatient departments or clinic sites if you have: